dbsb-juntendo/descSPIM-Advanced/README.md

 **descSPIM-Advanced** is an open and extensible light-sheet fluorescence microscopy (LSFM) ecosystem for cleared-tissue imaging.

-It builds on our previous system, **descSPIM-basic**
+It builds on our previous open-hardware platform, **[descSPIM-basic](https://github.com/dbsb-juntendo/descSPIM)**
-(**desktop-equipped SPIM for cleared specimens**), a low-cost and minimal-expertise LSFM platform optimized for tissue-clearing applications.
+(**desktop-equipped SPIM for cleared specimens**), which was developed as a low-cost and easy-to-build LSFM system for tissue-clearing applications.

-The original **descSPIM-basic** system was designed to be accessible to non-specialist users and could be:

-- assembled within a single day,
-- built at a cost of approximately **USD 20,000–50,000**,
-- and used for organ-scale volumetric imaging.

-Since its introduction, more than **50 independently built systems** have been established worldwide and applied across diverse biological research fields.
+As of **April 2026**, more than **50 independently built descSPIM-basic systems** have been established worldwide, demonstrating the practical accessibility and broad deployability of the original platform.

 ---

 ## Why descSPIM-Advanced?

-Although descSPIM-basic provided an accessible entry point for cleared-tissue LSFM, several limitations remained for advanced imaging applications.
+Although **descSPIM-basic** provided an accessible entry point for cleared-tissue LSFM, several limitations remained for advanced imaging applications.

 | Limitation of descSPIM-basic | Need addressed by descSPIM-Advanced |
 |---|---|